IFS-Informed EMDR Intensives

 If you answered yes to any of these questions, you are in the right place and you are likely a fit for an therapy intensive with Morgan Levine.

 Morgan Levine combines EMDR with other powerful evidence based therapies such as IFS, Polyvagal Theory, Imago Relationship Therapy, and more!
-She offers customized EMDR intensives held over 3-5 consecutive days in her offices outside of Philadelphia, PA and in an intensive retreat format on a 92-acre farm in Coatesville, PA for adults located anywhere willing to travel in-person.
+She offers attachment and neurodiversity affirming customized EMDR 4-5 consecutive Intensives Retreats in Chester County, PA and Intensives in her offices outside of Philadelphia, PA.
+Clients travel from across the United States for IFS-Informed EMDR Intensives with Morgan.

-Virtual intensive retreats are also available to those located at the time of treatment in Washington D.C., Virginia, Maryland, Pennsylvania, and Colorado.
+1-day virtual intensives are also available for clients located at the time of treatment in Washington D.C., Virginia, Maryland, and Pennsylvania with Katy Levine.

 Instead of addressing issues every week over years, you can often resolve symptoms and accelerate your healing process, finding the relief needed to move forward in life in a matter of days.